 Dividend Distribution Policy

-As per Regulation 43A of the SEBI (LODR) Regulation 2015 your Company has formulateda Dividend Distribution Policy.
-The dividend pay-out is in accordance with theCompany's Dividend Distribution Policy.
+As per Regulation 43A of the SEBI (LODR) Regulations 2015 your Company has formulateda Dividend Distribution Policy.
+The dividend pay-out is made in accordance with theCompany's Dividend Distribution Policy.

 Issue of Shares and Fixed Deposits